asalber/problems-repository/statistics/theory/exams/latex/exam-physio-2021-05-051.markdown

     more than 12 months, 5% less than 8 months, and 85% of rats with low fat diet lived more than 11 months,

-    1. What is the mean and the standard deviation of the lifetime of rats following a low fat diet?
+    1. Compute the means and the standard deviation of the lifetime of rats following a normal diet and a low fat diet?\
+        Remark: If you do not know how to compute them, for the next part use a mean of 11 months and a standard deviation of $1.5$ months for normal diet rats, and a mean of $12.5$ months for low fat diet rats.

     2. If 40% of the rats were under a normal diet, and 60% of rats under a low fat diet, what is the probability that a random rat